He beat the KKK. Can he convince Alabama to reject bigotry again?

 The cases for which Jones is most famous were his successful 2001 and 2002 prosecutions of two Ku Klux Klan members who had bombed the 16th Street Baptist Church in Birmingham, Alabama, in 1963, killing four young African American girls.
 The crime helped spur the passage of the Civil Rights Act the following year.
 But in Alabama, where local law enforcement was often aligned with the KKK and all-white juries exonerated anti-black vigilantes, neither local nor federal prosecutors even arrested the suspects.
 In 1977, the state attorney general was able to convict one of the four suspected bombers.
 The rest went unpunished for nearly 40 years, until Jones, the US attorney for the Northern District of Alabama, took up the case.

 Now Jones is seeking to do something else that hasn’t happened in decades: win election to the US Senate in Alabama as a Democrat.
 Once again, it may be a matter of timing.
 When Jones decided to reopen the church bombing case, the resistance to prosecuting its culprits had largely dissipated.
 Many in Birmingham were ready to confront the city’s troubled past.
 (Jones was also aided by elderly witnesses who were willing to testify before they passed away and by the FBI, which reopened its own investigation of the case.)
-Today, Jones again he finds himself making his case at a crossroads in the state’s political landscape, particularly when it comes to matters of civil rights.
+Today, Jones again finds himself making his case at a crossroads in the state’s political landscape, particularly when it comes to matters of civil rights.
 And he’s betting that voters will buck their strong Republican leanings to reject a candidate who’s a caricature of the state’s old—and bigoted—ways.

 Jones’ Republican opponent in the December 12 special election is former Alabama Supreme Court Chief Justice Roy Moore, a horseback-riding, gun-toting evangelical who happily embraces race-based politics.
 Moore has twice been elected to the state’s highest judicial post, only to be removed both times for ethics violations.
-The first time, in 2003, was for refusing to comply with a court order to remove a 5,000 pound granite engraving of the 10 Commandments he had placed in the supreme court building, in violation of the Constitution’s separation of church and state.
+The first time, in 2003, was for refusing to comply with a court order to remove a 5,000-pound granite engraving of the Ten Commandments he had placed in the state Supreme Court building, in violation of the Constitution’s separation of church and state.
 Last fall, he was suspended from his judgeship for resisting the US Supreme Court’s decision to legalize same-sex marriage.
 In between his stints on the court, Moore ran a nonprofit that promoted his theocratic worldview and conservative causes, and he successfully campaigned to kill a bipartisan effort to remove pro-segregation and poll tax language from the state constitution.
 In the last few months, he has referred to Native Americans and Asian Americans as “reds and yellows” and declared (falsely) that athletes who kneel in protest during the national anthem are breaking the law—taking the president’s attacks on black athletes to an absurd new level.

 Moore has led in most polls, but his extremism is a vulnerability.
-In 2012, he eked out his second election to the state supreme court by a four-point margin against an unknown Democratic opponent who had entered less than three months before the election.
+In 2012, he eked out his second election to the state Supreme Court by a 4-point margin against an unknown Democratic opponent who had entered less than three months before the election.
 “Roy Moore is really vulnerable,” says Wayne Flynt, an emeritus professor of history at Auburn University.
 “Roy Moore is a kook, and Alabamians generally consider him to be a kook.”
 The latest poll of the race, from Fox News last week, showed Jones and Moore tied at 42 percent apiece, but with Moore’s backers more hesitant about their choice.

 The same poll found that just 26 percent of voters had a positive view of the Confederate flag, while 21 percent viewed it negatively and a majority had no reaction either way.
 That suggests that there may be more of an opening for Jones’ message of racial healing than was generally considered possible in Alabama.
-Today, support for the Confederacy—the monuments, the flag, and schools and buildings named for its leaders—has become a way for Republicans in the Trump era to demonstrate loyalty to a conservative movement that is increasingly defined by its white nationalism and activated by campaigns that play to white identify politics.
+Today, support for the Confederacy—the monuments, the flag, and schools and buildings named for its leaders—has become a way for Republicans in the Trump era to demonstrate loyalty to a conservative movement that is increasingly defined by its white nationalism and activated by campaigns that play to white identity politics.
 Jones is offering Alabamians a different path.
 Just as his prosecution of the church bombers provided closure not only to the victims’ families and the black community but also to Alabama as a whole, Jones’ candidacy gives voters an opportunity to change the reputation of their state from a place that memorializes the Confederacy to one that acknowledges its past failures.

 “There’s certainly a lot of rural white voters in Alabama who probably would not be taken with voting for a guy who’s got Doug’s record on civil rights,” says John Saxon, a Birmingham lawyer and longtime friend of Jones.
 “But I think there are people who see this as an opportunity to help change the image of the state.”
 A Democrat, Saxon says Republicans have approached him to confide that they will be supporting Jones.
 “They want his face as the face of the state and not Roy Moore’s,” he says.

 It wasn’t long after the 16th Street Baptist Church bombing that the FBI zeroed in on four Klan members as suspects.
 But the bureau closed the case in 1968 without making any arrests.
 The state convicted one of the suspects, known as “Dynamite” Bob Chambliss, in 1977, but prosecutors didn’t have the evidence to convict the other three—partly because state and local officials, who were often in cahoots with the Klan, had dedicated their manpower to investigating the absurd theory that members of the black community had set off the bomb to manufacture sympathy for the civil rights movement.
 A law student at the time, Jones had skipped class to watch the Chambliss trial.
-By the time he became US attorney in 1997, two of the remaining suspects were still alive: Thomas Blanton and Bobby Frank Cherry.
+By the time he became a US attorney in 1997, two of the remaining suspects were still alive: Thomas Blanton and Bobby Frank Cherry.

 Jones enlisted one of the best prosecutors in the office and set to work.
 They combed all the files from the first trial and pored through library archives looking for new evidence.
 The investigation took three years and led to a few big breakthroughs.
 One was an FBI tape from a hidden recording device under Blanton’s kitchen sink, which had caught the Klansman referring multiple times to making “the bomb.”
 The FBI had failed to turn the evidence over to state investigators in the 1970s.
 Jones would play it to great effect at Blanton’s trial.
 The other was the discovery of crucial witnesses who had not come forward before, including Cherry’s third wife.